iambenkis/Awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awesome books

- Awesome books: refactor to use JavaScript classes.
+In this project, you will refactor the Awesome books application to use JavaScript classes.

 ## Built With